yyang35/bactrack/README.md

 CBC and Gurobi need conda environment since they are unavilable through pip.
 In addition, Gurobi is not an open source app, you need assign a liense to use it from their [website](https://www.gurobi.com/solutions/gurobi-optimizer), so even you setup a conda enviroment, you still need time to setup Gurobi academic license.
 Therefore, using HiGHS (refer as ScipySolver in bactrack) is a good practice, if doesn't require extra set up, and reach relative fast run-time.

-( Those tools are not directly connectted, but through Python library that interfaces solvers:  bactrack utilize [Scipy.milp](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.milp.html) to connect HiGHS, and [python_mip](https://github.com/coin-or/python-mip) to connect CBC and Gurobi.
+( Those tools are not directly connected, but through Python libraries which interfaces solvers: specifically, utilizes [Scipy.milp](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.milp.html) to connect HiGHS, and [python_mip](https://github.com/coin-or/python-mip) to connect CBC and Gurobi.
 So if you look at solvers name: MipSolver,ScipySolver, it might be a little confusing)